FelixSchladt/Yahtzee/doc/general.md

 For running the game, a minimal terminal size is requiered.
 Please maximize the terminal.

-### Winaids
+### For Windows User

-Windows suck, and so does its dos box.
-We would recommend the new win11 terminal or piwersehll to have better posix compatibility
+The defautl windows terminal is quite bad at rendering.
+Some flickering must be excpected.
+We would recommend the use of a gpu accalerated Terminal such as Kitty or Alacritty, but if a Windows environment is preferred we would recommend the new win11 terminal or powershell.

 ## Files: